Takahiro-uni/Takahiro-uni/README.md

 ## Hi there 👋
+I Have no idea what I'm doing (for now)
 <!--
 **Takahiro-uni/Takahiro-uni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.